Tips for Successfully Selling Items for Others on eBay

 - Selling on eBay can take time.
 Are you willing to wait as long as it takes to sell this for the best price?

 - eBay has a Money Back Guarantee.
 The item could be returned and we have to start over.
 Are you willing to accept this risk?

 - eBay and Paypal fees are about 15%.
 My fee is ____%.
 Are you willing to pay these fees for my service of selling this item for you?

 Selling on eBay is business and a written contract is warranted.
 Both parties need to understand the commitment and responsibility of the other person.
-When or if a disagreement arises, you can point back to the contract and remind the client that they agreed to the stipulations in the agreement.
-The person who owns the item for sale is called the consignor, the eBay seller is called the consignee.
+When, or if, a disagreement arises, you can point back to the contract and remind the client that they agreed to the stipulations in the agreement.
+The person who owns the item for sale is called the consignor and the eBay seller is called the consignee.
 For example, a good consignment agreement states:

 - Consignee agrees to be responsible for the loss or damage and safekeeping of the items and will ensure they are packed and shipped properly to the eventual buyer.

 - The consignor may not withdraw an item after it is sold.

 - All items are priced based on the market price in the eBay marketplace and at the discretion of consignee.

 Here is where things can get tricky.
 Once the item is listed, the consignor may become impatient and want to pull the items off eBay.
 Or, the consignor may disagree with pricing.
 Sellers must stick to their original terms and remind the consignor of their experience, knowledge, and that they know how eBay works.